The Need for Roots: Uprootedness in Towns

-Machines should be designed with the needs of the workmen in mind, not just the demands of cost efficient production.
-The author suggests that if people have a suitable introduction to work as children, who tend to see the workplace as an intriguing world reserved for adults, then their future experience of work would forever be "lit up by poetry".
+Weil continues stating machines should be designed with the needs of the workmen in mind, not just the demands of cost efficient production.
+Weil advocates for a cooperative system in which workers have free choice over how to schedule their day by having a set number of orders to finish them allowing workers to self-organize as they choose to complete the orders.46 Weil goes on to argue for the abolishment or large factories to be replaced with smaller factories with limited work hours and dedicated afternoons for comradeship and learning.
+Machines would be owned by individuals or cooperatives, not the factories, and combined with house and land conferred to them by the state.56 Weil suggests that with positive work environments, people have a suitable introduction to work as children, who tend to see the workplace as an intriguing world reserved for adults, then their future experience of work would forever be "lit up by poetry".